-We have updated the bill stub to show the amount due and due date in an easier-to-read format.
+The bill stub to shows the amount due and due date in an easy to read format.
 The bill stub should accompany your payment if you mail it or use an SRP PayCenter™.

 This section lists the total energy in kilowatt-hours (kWh) used for the billing period and the current and prior month's meter readings.
 If you participate in a plan that has Demand (kW) charges, the maximum On Peak demand for the billing period will display.

-This section features an updated table format that makes it easier to understand the number of billing period days, daily usage (in kWh), daily costs and average daily temperatures for the current, last and same billing month last year.
+This section features table format with the number of billing period days, daily usage (in kWh), daily costs and average daily temperatures for the current, last and same billing month last year.

-The energy bar graph is now easier to find at the top of your bill.
-The graph displays up to 36 months of usage (kWh) history.
+The energy bar graph displays up to 36 months of usage (kWh) history.
 If you participate in a plan that has Demand (kW) charges, an additional graph with 36 months of demand history will also display.

 This section includes your service address and rate plan.
 The plan noted is the price plan used to calculate your bill.